ImmortalAl/mlnf/README.md

 - **CSS Architecture**: Comprehensive documentation and modular structure
 - **User Management**: Backend API endpoints for user operations
 - **Responsive Design**: Mobile-friendly interface across all pages
+- **Eternal Souls Refactor:** Simplified the Eternal Souls directory to use only the shared Active Users sidebar for online status and instant messaging.
+Removed duplicate user sidebar and unnecessary stats/levels.
+- **Immortal's Sanctum Admin Panel:** Created a new admin panel for site management, user analytics, and future moderation tools.
+Accessible at /admin/ for the administrator.

 ### 🔧 Active Features
 - User registration with automatic login